Global Training Center

 3. There is a new woman at the helm.
 Elizabeth Schmelzinger is the Director of CTPAT.

-4. The biggest take away is that the “minimum security criteria” (MSC) will be updated, modernized, and phased in as early as 2018.
-At the beginning focus was on anything that “was going to blow or glow,” now, many updates must be made.
+4. The biggest takeaway is that the “minimum security criteria” (MSC) will be updated, modernized, and phased in as early as 2018.
+In the beginning, focus was on anything that “was going to blow or glow,” now, many updates must be made.
 Now, we can expect updates and changes to:

 • Cyber security (something that keeps me up at night),